Dealing With Strong Emotions Part 2

 We should always bear in mind that there is a great deal to learn and arguably even more to unlearn.
 The path to enlightenment is not the journey of a single lifetime, it is one of many.
 We should not get ahead of ourselves by trying to become enlightened during a given life.
 Such desire alone shows we are a ways off from it.
 Instead our focus should be on the pieces of the puzzle that are presented to us in the experiences we have within a given life.

-What makes it interesting is that we cannot use our minds to just "figure out" what pieces we are working on.
+What makes it interesting is that we cannot use our minds to "figure out" what pieces we are or should be working on.
 As a result, figuring out which spiritual tool set to employ is non-trivial.
 Our best guide is our own lives.
 By this I mean that in order to really know what is in our best interests we have to work on getting to know our self first.
-It is our experiences and reactions to them are that our key, which is why paying attention to our reactions, our thoughts and emotions, is so important.
-Practicing both mindfulness and meditation are immensely helpful for this as only in these states can we transcend the stranglehold our minds have over us.
+It is our experiences and reactions to them are that our key, which is why paying attention to our reactions, our thoughts and emotions moment by moment is so important.
+Practicing both mindfulness and meditation are immensely helpful for it as only in these states can we get away from or even transcend the stranglehold our minds have over us.

 In our desire to grow we must be mindful that a desire to be enlightened is a product of mind and an impediment that makes it harder to achieve.
-Further, just as one does not pursue power directly as this leads one to becoming a vain egotist, instead one pursues the qualities that infer power, namely strength foresight and wisdom (4).
-So too is it with enlightenment.
-We want to pursues the qualities that lead to it.
-To do this brings us back to the same place ... knowing ourselves.
+It is no different than the pursuit of power.
+Doing this leads to one becoming a vain egotist.
+Instead we pursue the qualities that infer power, namely strength foresight and wisdom (4).
+If we want to become enlightened we must purse the qualities that lead to it ... becoming FULLY conscious of our emotions, mind and intent and dismantling our ego.
+A big part of this is letting go of personal attachments, wants, needs and desires.
+Without exception the secret to doing this is the same for all of us, we work on coming to completely know ourselves.

 Meditation and mindfulness are, as mentioned, the best way to consider our experiences and examine the thoughts we have and hold and the feelings they manifest.
 Doing so is relevant regardless of what tool set or belief system one follows or their level of development.
 By practicing them we become more aware of and in tune with ourselves.
 This brings us more in tune and connected with the world around us as well as the Cosmos itself.
 In the process we come to know that we make our path as we experience and learn and that we are always on it.
 What varies among us is our conscious awareness of it and, as a result, our ability to be more actively involved.